Liquid Time Editor’s Introduction

 But are not all facts dreams as soon as we put them behind us?

 The purpose of restaging or reconstituting art and exhibition archives is not to calcify history but to document its fluidity.
-That is how the past endures—being liquid time.
+That is how the past endures—by being liquid time.

 Restaging